byuitechops/broken-links-nightmare/README.md

 In order to use this file, run the 'linkpagescrape.js' file from the command line using `node linkpagescrape`.
 The file will prompt for the following:
 1. A cct, ol, or functional equivalent username and password for d2l
 2. Beginning and ending date range for links you would like to view.
-  a.
-Keep in mind that the start date is required, and if you do not enter a start date, the program will restart.
+3. Keep in mind that the start date is required, and if you do not enter a start date, the program will restart.
 The end date is  optional with a default of today's date.
 If you don't type the dates in the correct format the program you'll have the option to start over.

 Program depends on `nightmare.js`, `prompt` & `d3-dsv` modules, but should be able to run on any machine.